evennia/evennia/docs/sphinx/source/wiki/SessionProtocols.rst

 Portal Sessions and Protocols
 =============================

-*Note: This is considered an advanced topic and not relevant to most users.*
+*Note: This is considered an advanced topic and is mostly of interest to users planning to implement their own custom client protocol.*

 A *Portal Session* is the basic data object representing an external connection to the Evennia `Portal <PortalAndServer.html>`_ -- usually a